kakaroto/R20Converter/README.md

 ## How to use

+Follow the instructions from the demo video to see it in action and how to use it : https://www.youtube.com/watch?v=Q_BmlA7wBvQ

 ### Windows

-This package comes with an executable for Windows in the `windows` subdirectory.
-Simply double click it to open the User Interface, then Browse for the ZIP file that was exported.
-If you use a custom data path for your FVTT installation, then set it as well in the appropriate space then enter a name for your world directory.

-Select the options you would like to use, then press the "Convert Campaign" button.
-You can always keep your mouse still on one of the options to see a tooltip with more information on what each option does.
+This package comes with an executable for Windows.
+Simply open the R20converter.exe application and follow the instructions on screen to get select your exported zip and convert it.

+### Mac OS X

+Open the R20Converter application and follow the instructions.

 ### Linux

 If using Linux, you will need `Python 3.6` or later to use R20Converter.

-You can run it with `python3 src/R20Converter.py` in a terminal.
+You can run it with `python3 src/main.py` in a terminal.
 Use the --help option to see which options are available to you during conversion.

-Install dependencies : `requests`, `pillow`, `python-slugify`
+Required dependencies are : `requests`, `pillow`, `python-slugify` and for the GUI `eel`

-`pip3 install requests pillow python-slugify`
+`pip3 install requests pillow python-slugify eel`

 If no arguments are provided and the appropriate dependencies are installed, the program will launch in GUI mode.

-Dependencies for the GUI : `pysimplegui`, `pysimpleguiqt` and `pyside2`.

-`pip3 install requests pillow python-slugify pysimplegui pysimpleguiqt pyside2`

 ## Campaign Conversion